danielyaa5/cli-select-2/README.md

 </p>

 <p align="center">
+    Fork of cli-select with some improvements.
 Simple and interactive solution to provide a list of selectable items on the command line.
     <img src="https://cyrilwanner.github.io/packages/cli-select/assets/preview.gif" alt="cli-select preview">
 </p>

+## Improvements for cli-select-2 vs cli-select
+Currently the only difference is that you can use k and j to move up and down

 > Note: cli-select does not produce colored output by default to keep the dependencies at a minimum.
 See the [examples](#examples) below on how to reproduce this preview.